IgooorGP/crawler_infoglobo/README.md

 }
 ```

-After receiving the token, one can access the crawler service by supplying the token in the headers of the HTTP requests.
+After receiving the token, one can access the crawler service by supplying the token in the headers of subsequent HTTP requests.

 * HTTP Header example of an authenticated request:
 ```
 Authorization: Token a41feb4cf545ce14de7929131683072b938d018e
 ```

-* JSON result of an authenticated GET request to the crawler service: ```/api/crawler```
+* JSON result of an authenticated GET request to the crawler service: ```/api/crawler```:

 ```
 {